History of Bell Ringing

 The ClockThere has been a clock at Saint Mary’s Church for hundreds of years.
 A document still survives from 1393 which stated that it was the duties for one of the chaplain’s to regulate the clock.

 The previous clock to the present one had a black face and was located several feet lower down, over the east window of the tower.
 By the middle of the nineteenth century it became very unreliable.
-The present clock was installed in 1869.
+The present clock, which is mounted back to front necessitating access via a rear platform, was installed in 1869.
 It was made by the Nottingham firm of S. and W. Cope, and the workings are constructed on the principal of a double three legged gravity escapement, which was invented for the great clock at the Houses of Parliament.
 It is considered to be the best escapement ever devised for use in large clocks subject to wind and weather.
 The clock face has a diameter of 7 feet and is illuminated at night.